 |Nikon D7500 (⇒ lft | rgt)||optical||YES||3.2||922||tilting||YES||8000||8.0||12||no|

 |Olympus E-330 (⇒ lft | rgt)||optical||no||2.5||215||tilting||no||4000||3.0||13||no|

 |Olympus E-1 (⇒ lft | rgt)||optical||YES||1.8||134||fixed||no||4000||3.0||no||no|

 |Panasonic L1 (⇒ lft | rgt)||optical||no||2.5||207||fixed||no||4000||3.0||13||no|

 So what is the bottom line?
-Is there a clear favorite between the Leica Digilux 3 and the Leica Digilux 3?
+Which of the two cameras – the Leica Digilux 3 or the Leica M10 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Longer lasting: Can take more shots (750 versus 210) on a single battery charge.